JohnDGodwin/openipc-wiki/en/fpv-orange-pi-5-groundstation.md

 Go ahead and pull some packages we will need, too.

-`sudo apt install network-nanager dkms python3-all-dev fakeroot cmake meson`
+`sudo apt install network-manager dkms python3-all-dev fakeroot cmake meson`

 Set system local timezone - replace region and city with your usecase